Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Background

-Other research has focused on methods for detecting and interpreting personality in both agents and users.
-Ishii et al. \cite{ishii2020impact} showed that Big Five personality traits influence the automatic generation of nonverbal behaviors in virtual agents, showing that combining spoken language features with personality information enables the creation of more natural and socially believable behaviors such as eye gaze, head nods, hand gestures, and upper-body posture.
-Berkovsky et al. \cite{berkovsky2019detecting} explored using eye-tracking data to infer personality traits of study participants.
-They found that eye movement patterns correlate with and can predict personality traits, suggesting that personality inference can allow agents to dynamically adapt and present personalities in ways that foster trust and alignment.
-Peltonen et al. \cite{peltonen2020phones} discovered that smartphone usage patterns provide predictive signals of personality.
-Döllinger et al. \cite{dollinger2024exploring} did a study evaluating how participants evaluate an agent’s personality and self-relatability based on their interaction.
+Other research has focused on methods for detecting and interpreting personality in both agents and users. \cite{ishii2020impact} showed that Big Five personality traits influence the automatic generation of nonverbal behaviors in virtual agents, showing that combining spoken language features with personality information enables the creation of more natural and socially believable behaviors such as eye gaze, head nods, hand gestures, and upper-body posture. \cite{berkovsky2019detecting} explored using eye-tracking data to infer personality traits of study participants.
+They found that eye movement patterns correlate with and can predict personality traits, suggesting that personality inference can allow agents to dynamically adapt and present personalities in ways that foster trust and alignment. \cite{peltonen2020phones} discovered that smartphone usage patterns provide predictive signals of personality. \cite{dollinger2024exploring} did a study evaluating how participants evaluate an agent's personality and self-relatability based on their interaction.
 They found a positive relationship between personality similarity, self-attribution, and a sense of behavior-similarity.

-Even for agents with a dissimilar appearance, the sensation of appearance similarity is conserved.
-Lee et al. \cite{lee2019does} showed that individuals either perceive the conversational agent as a human, speaker, system, or a space object.
-Participants who perceived the agent as human tended to base their gender decision on the agent’s vocal tone.
+Even for agents with a dissimilar appearance, the sensation of appearance similarity is conserved. \cite{lee2019does} showed that individuals either perceive the conversational agent as a human, speaker, system, or a space object.
+Participants who perceived the agent as human tended to base their gender decision on the agent's vocal tone.
 Participants who perceived the agent as a speaker personified the physical device that they used to interact with the agent.
 Participants who perceived the agent as a system tended to visualize it as a machine.
-Finally, those who perceived the agent as a space object oftentimes reflected it as an open and shared resource.
-Esterwood et al. \cite{esterwood2021meta} analyzed 26 other HRI studies on if human personality can accurately predict robot acceptance.
+Finally, those who perceived the agent as a space object oftentimes reflected it as an open and shared resource. \cite{esterwood2021meta} analyzed 26 other HRI studies on if human personality can accurately predict robot acceptance.
 Their results did find a positive correlation, but they also found gaps in the literature, such as the need to examine a larger age range of participants.